Spartan-V: Design

-The Spartan-V has a tubular steel spaceframe chassis with engine and 6-speed sequential gearbox from a Ducati 1198S.
+The Spartan-V has a tubular steel spaceframe chassis, with the engine and 6-speed sequential gearbox from a Ducati 1198S.
 Designed for race track use, the Spartan has two chrome roll bars which can be removed and replaced with an FIA-approved single roll bar for competition use.
-Ducati digital instrumentation, ventilated brake discs, a quick ratio steering rack, and a limited slip differential ensures that power is still applied as long there is some traction available on at least one of the wheels.
-The body panels are made of carbon fibre fitted with quick-release fasteners.
+Ducati digital instrumentation, ventilated brake discs, a quick-ratio steering rack, and a limited-slip differential ensures that power is still applied as long there is some traction available on at least one of the wheels.
+The body panels are made of carbon fibre and fitted with quick-release fasteners.
 Suspension is double-wishbone, with adjustable racing shock absorbers.

 Performance

 The Spartan's weight of under 300 kg enables acceleration to 100 km/h in 3 seconds and a top speed of 174 mph.

-A limited production run of 300 cars is planned to capitalise on the connection with The 300 Spartans who fought to the last man at the Battle of Thermopylae.
+A limited production run of 300 cars was planned to capitalise on the connection with The 300 Spartans who fought to the last man at the Battle of Thermopylae.